 Expansion of Smart Kitchens

 Smart kitchens represent a burgeoning opportunity within the Europe smart homes market, driven by evolving consumer preferences for convenience and automation.
 Innovations such as smart refrigerators with inventory tracking systems and connected ovens capable of remote operation are gaining traction among tech-savvy consumers.
 For instance, Bosch’s Home Connect platform allows users to control kitchen appliances via smartphone apps, enhancing usability.
-Additionally, rising awareness about food waste has spurred demand for smart storage solutions, with a reduction in household waste through advanced preservation technologies.
+Apart from these, rising awareness about food waste has spurred demand for smart storage solutions, with the European Commission estimating a key reduction in household waste through advanced preservation technologies.
 Urbanization trends further amplify this opportunity, as compact living spaces necessitate multifunctional appliances.

 Integration of AI and Machine Learning